Malawi: Man Arrested for Killing an Elephant in Nkhotakota

 According to Nkhotakota Police Public Relations Officer, Sub Inspector Williams Kaponda, the suspect was identified as Samuel Kaliati.

-Kaponda said he was found with a pair of Ivory weighing about 31 kilograms which according to game officials was removed from an elephant worthy about K19 million which he killed.
+Kaponda said he was found with a pair of Ivory weighing about 31 kilograms which according to game officials was removed from an Elephant worthy about MK19Million which he killed.

 "In August this year, the suspect entered Nkhotakota game reserve and searched for an Elephant trail along Lisitu River.